ShenglanFang/CrimeStatisticsWebsite/README.md

 **Oct 26, 2023:**
 After further team discussions, we have finalized the division of labor and established a plan for executing the project.

+**Nov 20, 2023:**
+Add some frontend pages

+**Dec 2, 2023:**
+Add the backend code written by flask, and Modified and improved some front-end codes

+**Dec 6, 2023:**
+Adjusted the complete code, organized and uploaded

 ## Install